 Liberty Media is a holding company with a range of investments, including stakes in the cable TV programmer Starz LLC and Major League Baseball’s Atlanta Braves.
 Malone, a billionaire, said last month he intends to spin off Sirius as a publicly traded company once he gains a controlling stake.

 Malone got the Sirius stake after providing a $530 million loan in 2009 that kept the satellite broadcaster out of bankruptcy.
 The investment agreement barred Malone from attempting to gain control of the radio provider for three years, investors said in the complaint.

 Now that the three-year-period has ended, Malone and Liberty are seeking to “effectuate a creeping takeover of Sirius” without paying a premium, the City of Miami Police Relief and Pension Fund, a Sirius shareholder, contends in the complaint.

 Sirius directors who aren’t beholden to Malone and Liberty, including current CEO Mel Karmazin, have publicly stated their opposition to the takeover, “yet the Sirius board has not implemented a poison pill or otherwise acted to stop Malone,” the fund said in the complaint.
 Karmazin was the president of CBS Corp.
-(CBS) before the broadcaster was acquired by Viacom Inc. (VIAB) in 2000.
+(CBS:US) before the broadcaster was acquired by Viacom Inc. (VIAB:US) in 2000.